 Polishing Your garment will have been delivered to you unshined.

-To shine, we recommend you use a silicone based polish, such as 'Eros Bodyglide' or 'Eros Cult Dressing Aid', or the 'BeGloss Perfect Shine Premium' we stock.
+To shine, we recommend you use a silicone based polish, such as 'Eros Bodyglide', 'Eros Cult Dressing Aid', or the 'BeGloss Perfect Shine Premium' we stock.

 Never shine using furniture polish and avoid oil-based lubricants and creams as these destroy rubber.
 Do not rub the outer surface of your garment too hard, or with a rough cloth, as the glossy surface can be permanently scratched.

 You can wash rubber garments in clean, warm water.
 Avoid detergents and soaps.

 Always wipe away excess water with a soft towel and leave to dry flat or hung up to drip dry.

 Rubber can be scratched if rubbed too hard, so be gentle.